Cairn on Harland Edge

 The monument is located on a south west facing shelf below the crest of

-Derbyshire commonly known as the East Moors.
-It includes a sub-circular
+Peak District commonly known as the East Moors.
+It includes an ovoid gritstone

 MAP EXTRACT The site of the monument is shown on the attached map extract.
 It includes a 2 metre boundary around the archaeological features, considered to be essential for the monument's support and preservation.

 The contents of this record have been generated from a legacy data system.

 Books and journals

 Barnatt, J, The Peak District Barrow Survey (1989), (1989)

 Barnatt, J W, 'Derbyshire Archaeological Journal' in Bronze Age Remains on the East Moors of the Peak District, , Vol. 106, (1986), 64